 “Essentially, nitpicking is a sign that you don’t fully respect your mate,” writes marriage consultant and author Sheri Stritof.
 She adds “Even if this isn’t your intention, it can be received this way… If you continue to nitpick at your spouse, a growing resentment can create a wall between the two of you.”

-Signs of nitpicking
+10 Signs of a nitpicking

 Here are a few signs of a nitpicker or a critical person as explained by relationship and transformational coach Dr. Jessica Higgins.